-You can be incredibly organized and lay out a perfect schedule and plan your day ahead.
-But a late patient or a no-show can really throw off your entire schedule and ruin your day!
 Late patients can cause a build-up of wait time for other patients and may even cause you and your staff to work past office hours.
-And no shows directly impact your practice’s revenue.
+And no-shows directly impact your practice’s revenue.
 Some patients just don’t value time as much as you do, but there are also patients who encounter real emergencies.
-Either way, we show you a few ways that you can reduce the number of late or no-show patients.
+Keep reading for a few ways that you can reduce the number of late or no-show patients.

 3 Ways to Reduce No-Shows and Late Patients and Increase Patient Scheduling